Sharif University of Technology

 Department of Physics

-We are a theoretical condensed matter group in the Department of Physics at the Sharif University of Technology.
-The research in my group focuses primarily on topological phases of matter and the search of new topological materials.
+The research in my group focuses primarily on theoretical condensed matter physics including topological phases of matter and the search of new topological materials.
 Our goal is to understand how the quantum many-body systems with emergent collective degrees of freedom result from strong spin-orbit coupling, electron correlations, and the topological twists provided by quantum mechanics.
 The quantum topology yields a highly entangled ground state with exotic quasiparticles that are robust against perturbations.
 Examples of my recent works include topological insulators, topological superconductors, topological Weyl and Dirac semi-metals, topological crystalline insulators, spin liquids, topological photonic insulators, and quantum critical phenomena.

 Projects are available at all levels for undergraduate, Master of science and PhD students.